ericpgreen/g2r_coaching/reports/sim.md

 ## Design Checks

-Next we use this function to simulate some data.
+Next we use this function to simulate some data and run a few checks.

 ``` r
   df <- simfit(seed = 8675309,